Teaching Image

 In stressing the strategic aspects of decision making, or aspects controlled by the players rather than by pure chance, the theory both supplements and goes beyond the classical theory of probability.
 It has been used, for example, to determine what political coalitions or business conglomerates are likely to form, the optimal price at which to sell products or services in the face of competition, the power of a voter or a bloc of voters, whom to select for a jury, the best site for a manufacturing plant, and the behaviour of certain animals and plants in their struggle for survival.
 It has even been used to challenge the legality of certain voting systems.

-Faculty Working in this Area
+Researchers Working in this Area

-Last First Professional Title Available To Advise?
+Last First Professional Title

 Sandholm Tuomas Angel Jordan University Professor of Computer Science